gitext-rs/git-stack/README.md

 ## Status

-**This software is pre-release.**  We only recommend this for people who are willing to go the extra mile when [filing bug reports](CONTRIBUTING.md).
+**This software is pre-release / prototype.**  We only recommend this for people who are willing to go the extra mile when [filing bug reports](CONTRIBUTING.md).
 Extra effort is needed to create bug reports that are actionable as we need to iterate on how best to help people in creating good Issues.
 While we still